 We have long encouraged our Bar/Bat Mitzvah students to choose one or more projects in which they can "give back" or "pay it forward."
 Students have typically chosen a wide variety of initiatives ranging from raising funds for under-funded charitable organizations, to donating children's books to a homeless shelter, to raising awareness and promoting increased recycling within our synagogue.
 Some families choose to create centerpieces for their tables out of books or supplies that they intend to donate.
-Cantor Gloth is available to help Bar/Bat Mitzvah students and their families select and pursue such projects.
-See the Mitzvah Opportunities included with this manual.
+The Rabbi is available to help Bar/Bat Mitzvah students and their families select and pursue such projects.